z390development/z390/doc/z390_Sort_Utility.md

 #### LRECL

-Length of record (may be maximum length of variable length records)
+Length of record (may be maximum length of variable length records).

 #### MEMORY